 I am a self-taught full-stack GIS Developer

-easy-to-digest maps and apps in order to reach wide audiences.
+into easy-to-digest visual narratives in order to reach wide

 I am the founder of TucsonPathways.org